 Working Motherhood Initiative

-Across Africa, working mothers carry disproportionate caregiving responsibilities while navigating labour markets and workplace systems that were not designed with them in mind, leading to stalled careers, financial insecurity and invisible labour not because women lack ability, but because the structures around them lack care.
-The Working Motherhood Initiative was created from lived experience and hard evidence to challenge that reality by equipping mothers with tools, visibility and opportunity while advocating for workplaces and policies that recognise caregiving as part of economic life, not a barrier to it.
+Across Africa, working mothers carry disproportionate caregiving responsibilities while navigating labour systems not designed for them, leading to stalled careers and financial insecurity.
+This is why the Working Motherhood Initiative equips African mothers with tools, visibility, and opportunity while working to reshape systems to recognise caregiving as part of economic life, not a barrier.

 We support African mothers to access fair, flexible and aligned careers through job pathways, entrepreneurship support and skills development that recognise caregiving realities.